Dexter0-0/SmartLedLights-v2/README.md

     <li>Configure Arduino IDE to use the ESP8266 <a href="https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/">tutorial here</a></li>
     <li>Download the libraries under "Backend" from <a href="#built-with">here</a></li>
     <li>Change the WiFiSSID and WiFiPassword variables to your networks SSID and Password</li>
+    <li>Change the WebServerPort and WebSocketsPort variables to what port number you want</li>
     <li>Change the routes in setup to your desired password and allowed users ex: WebServer.on("/password=12345678&user=dexter", ServeMainPage);</li>
     <li>Change the websocket route in index.h with your ip (local or public ~see below~)</li>
     <li>Upload your code to the ESP8266</li>